Live, Work, Play

 Ever since the Detroit Lions moved downtown to Ford Field in 2002, Eastern Market has been a lively, open-air gathering place for thousands of enthusiastic Lions fans.
 Our parking lots provide plenty of space to park and set up a party around your vehicle.
 Shuttles run continuously between Ford Field and Eastern Market or tailgaters can make the quick 10-minute walk across the bridge to the football stadium.

 Proceeds made from tailgating go to support our mission of operating our markets, providing greater access to good food, and growing local food businesses.

 Our various market tours provide a great way to gain a deeper understanding of the unique history of our district, regardless of how much you might know about us already.
 Find full information below on various tours that allow you to explore our history, artwork, neighborhood businesses, food culture, and much more.

 This historical walking tour allows you to journey back to the days of the Underground Railroad, horse-drawn carriages, rumrunners, graveyards, breweries and prisons.

 Feet on the Street Tours

-Feet on the Street walking tours give you an insider's view of Eastern Market, how it works, our behind-the-scenes stories and plans we have for the future.
+Feet on the Street strolling brunch tours give you an insider's view of Eastern Market, how it works, our behind-the-scenes stories and plans we have for the future.
 Along the way, our vendors share samples of their tasty goods!

 Urban Agriculture Bike Tours by Wheelhouse Detroit